 ACT Writing Format

 The ACT Writing section does not affect your total ACT score.
-It is scored separately by two graders on a scale of 2–12.
+It is scored separately by 2 graders on a scale of 2–12.
 In this section, you will be given a passage to read and asked to write an essay to express your opinions on the central theme in 40 minutes.
 You will be assessed on your understanding of the author’s viewpoints and opinions and your ability to build your essay around them.

 Your essay will be scored on the following domains:

-- Idea and analysis
+- Idea and Analysis

-- Development and support
+- Development and Support

 - Organization